THE IMPACT OF TEACHERS’ WELFARE PACKAGE ON TEACHERS’ JOB SATISFACTION

 1.2 Statement of Problem

-The president of Nigeria as at May 1st, 2010, promised Nigerian civil servants, teachers inclusive a new welfare packages which recognized the 27.5%, the eighteen thousand naira minimum wage and the teachers’ salary advancement (TSA).
-The implementation of these new packages like any other has attracted various welfare packages comments.
-What is the relationship between teacher’s welfare packages on teacher’s job satisfaction.
-This study was to find out the relationship between teachers’ welfare packages and teacher’s job satisfaction.
+On May 1st, 2010, the president of Nigeria pledged new benefit packages to Nigerian civil servants, including teachers, that recognised the 27.5%, the eighteen thousand naira minimum pay, and the teachers' salary advancement (TSA).
+The installation of these new packages, like any other, has prompted a variety of welfare package comments.
+What is the relationship between teacher benefit packages and teacher job satisfaction?
+The purpose of this study was to determine the relationship between teachers' benefit packages and their job happiness.

 1. Does welfare package have influence on teacher’s job satisfaction?